zygmuntw/IoBot/README.md

 IoBot App
 ---------

-IoBot App is application that allows you to control DIY, internet connected, Arduino based robot (IoBot).
+IoBot App is application that allows you to control DIY, internet connected robot (IoBot).

 IoBot App is writen in Python and Kivy.